Christmas Horror Movies: Have Yourself a Scary Little Christmas!

 A Case of the Christmas Creeps!!

-The Halloween season is obviously the biggest time of year for horror film fans—when all things creepy 'n' spooky take over multiplexes, television schedules, and video services for an entire glorious month... but what's a scary movie fanatic to do when Halloween ends and everyone moves on to the Christmas season?
+The Halloween season is obviously the biggest time of year for horror film fans, but what's a scary movie fanatic to do when Halloween is over and we move on to the Christmas season?
 Not everyone wants to watch round-the-clock movies about kids and talking puppies searching for Santa, or heartwarming dramas in which dysfunctional families are suddenly, magically healed by the power of Christmas.
 Thankfully (or perhaps not, depending on your tastes), Hollywood has produced a bumper crop of Christmas related horror films over the past several decades, providing gore hounds with something shocking in their stockings year after year.
 These are truly the gifts that keep on giving!!
 Some people may not think that the Yuletide season is an appropriate time for horror, but perhaps they've forgotten about the ghosts and graveyards in one of the most popular holiday tales of all time—Dickens' "A Christmas Carol!"
 If you prefer your Christmas movies a little bit on the twisted side, or if you simply need an antidote to the endless parade of holiday sweetness that clogs up your television every December, throw one of these Yuletide Horrors into your DVD player and scare yourself silly.
 Maybe there's a reason Santa's suit is so red, if you catch my drift...

 "Silent Night, Deadly Night" (1984) Trailer

-When it comes to Christmas themed horror flicks the Big Kahuna will always be 1984's notorious Silent Night, Deadly Night - a delightfully cheesy, sleazy, mean-spirited slasher flick that enraged a nation and scarred a generation of children.
+The Big Kahuna of Christmas themed horror flicks will always be 1984's notorious Silent Night, Deadly Night - a delightfully cheesy, sleazy, mean-spirited slasher flick that enraged a nation and scarred a generation of children.
 This low-budget splatter fest told the sad story of "Billy," who witnessed his parents being murdered by a guy in a Santa suit as a boy.
 This naturally caused him to have some lingering "issues" concerning Old Saint Nick.
 Spending his formative years in a cruel Catholic orphanage run by an abusive Mother Superior certainly didn't help things, either As a grown up, Billy is forced to put on a Santa suit at his toy-store job, which leads (understandably) to a mental breakdown.
 Soon Billy's stalking the streets of his snowy small town on Christmas Eve, picking off unlucky citizens with an axe while grunting "NAUGHTY!" or "PUNISH!"

-As the 21st century dawned, rumors of a Silent Night, Deadly Night remake began making the rounds, but the project got hung up in Development Hell for a number of years.
-Silent Night, described as a "loose" remake of the 1984 film, finally surfaced in 2012, starring Malcolm McDowell (fresh off of his stint as Dr. Sam Loomis in Rob Zombie's Halloween flicks) as a small town Sheriff trying to track down yet another psycho killer in a Santa suit.
+A "loose" remake of SN, DN, titled simply Silent Night, surfaced in 2012, starring Malcolm McDowell (fresh off of his stint as Dr. Sam Loomis in Rob Zombie's Halloween flicks) as a small town Sheriff trying to track down yet another psycho killer in a Santa suit.
 Unfortunately his tiny burg happens to be full of guys in Santa suits because it's the night of the the annual Christmas parade.
-I hate when that happens.
 Aside from the killer-Santa angle, this isn't a "straight" retelling of the original SN, DN story (i.e. there's no "Billy," no "Mother Superior," etc.) but Silent Night is extremely gory, ridiculously violent, and totally over-the-top, which means fans of the original should be pleased.

 Other Psycho Santas

-Just in case you haven't had enough killer Santas yet, a quick skim through IMDb reveals other mostly-forgotten gems like 1980's To All A Good Night, in which a Santa-suited nut job picks off nubile co-eds in a college dorm, and an irresistibly-titled 1996 direct-to-video cheapie called Satan Claus, where a psycho in a Santa suit axe-murders innocent New Yorkers on Christmas Eve and uses their body parts to make a macabre Christmas tree.
+A quick skim through IMDb reveals several other killer-Santa gems like 1980's To All A Good Night, in which a Santa-suited nut job picks off nubile co-eds in a college dorm, and an irresistibly-titled 1996 direct-to-video cheapie called Satan Claus, where a psycho in a Santa suit axe-murders innocent New Yorkers on Christmas Eve and uses their body parts to make a macabre Christmas tree.
 Sounds like good, clean fun.
 Who knew there were so many Killer Santa movies?
 By this point I'd say that they practically deserve their own horror sub-genre.

 "Santa's Slay" (2005)